golioth/docs/docs/hardware/4-nrf91/2-quickstart/3-flash-firmware/2-bootloader.md

 1. Install the Go Language

     :::note
-    You can install the Go language with `sudo apt install golang-go`, but some package managers have older versions.
-The following process will install the newest version.
+    We recommend you do not use a package manager (like `apt`) to install the Go language.
+They often have older versions and can present some permission problems as well.
     :::

     Visit [the Go language download page](https://go.dev/dl/) and download the latest version.
 Install the package: